-Permits are not Valid Payment for Metered Spaces
+Pay for Metered Spaces

 Meters must be paid and current in order for the vehicle to be legally parked.
 After 4:30 p.m. there are some clearly marked meters that allow you to park with a valid UND permit without payment in the meter.

-Expired Parking Meters
+Watch for Expired Parking Meters

 All campus parking meters have a maximum time limit.
 Each meter has a sign stating the maximum time the meter will allow.
 No grace period is given for expired meter violations.
 All vehicles parked in expired metered spaces are in violation and are subject to a citation.
 Meter information, including rates, is posted either on the meter itself, or at the lot entrance.
 After 4:30 p.m. there are some clearly marked meters that allow you to park with a valid UND permit.
 If the meter is malfunctioning, contact Parking Services at 701.777.3551 immediately.
 If no contact is made, you will be in violation.

-Disabled Parking Spaces
+Avoid Disabled Parking Spaces